Back to top

 Caveats and Limitations

-Some anecdotal evidence that assessors may not remove bandages to assess ulcers or re-stage pressure ulcers as instructed in RAI-MDS manual.
-The indicator calculation is based on the stage of pressure ulcer for the pressure ulcer at the highest stage, so if a long-term care home resident develops a new pressure ulcer at a lower stage than a pressure ulcer that did not change stage since the last assessment, the new pressure ulcer would not be captured in the numerator for the calculation of this indicator.
-Includes only residents in long-stay beds.
-The indicator uses 4 rolling quarters of data to have a sufficient number of assessments for risk-adjustment and to stabilize the indicator results from quarter-to-quarter variations, especially for smaller facilities, but this methodology makes it more difficult to detect quarterly changes.
+This indicator includes residents who developed a new pressure ulcer (stage 2 to 4) and residents whose pressure ulcer worsened from their prior assessment.
+Pressure ulcers are coded for the highest stage in the last seven days from 0 (no ulcer) to 4 (ulcer reaches muscle and bone).
+Anecdotal evidence suggests that some assessors may not remove bandages to assess ulcers or re-stage pressure ulcers as instructed by the RAI-MDS 2.0 manual.
+The indicator calculation is based on the stage of pressure ulcer for the pressure ulcer at the highest stage.
+If a long-term care home resident develops a new pressure ulcer at a lower stage than a pressure ulcer that did not change stage since the last assessment, the new pressure ulcer would not be captured in the numerator for the calculation of this indicator.
+The results for this indicator include only residents in long-stay beds.
+Rolling four quarter averages stabilize the rates from quarter-to-quarter variations, especially for smaller facilities, but make it more difficult to detect quarterly changes.
+Since residents are assessed on a quarterly basis, each resident can contribute to the indicator up to four times.
 Risk-adjusted values are censored if the denominator is less than 30.
-There are also general limitations when using RAI-MDS data, including random error, coding errors, and missing values.
-Results for fiscal year 2020/21 should be interpreted with caution as the COVID-19 pandemic may have affected data collection.
-In Ontario, some LTC facilities were unable to complete and/or submit assessments.
-As a result, CIHI received fewer assessments during the pandemic than in previous years.
-Additionally, some facilities experienced a decline in admissions.
-The impact of COVID-19 on the data received by CIHI varies by jurisdiction.
-Readers are encouraged to interpret results, including comparisons and trends over time, with caution.
+General limitations when using RAI-MDS 2.0 data include random error, coding errors and missing values.
+The COVID-19 pandemic affected many long-term care homes across Ontario, including their ability to complete assessments and/or submit data.
+Available data may vary by jurisdiction and facility.
+Results should be interpreted in the context of the COVID-19 pandemic.

 Comments Detailed

-This indicator includes residents who developed a new pressure ulcer (stage 2 to 4) and residents whose pressure ulcer worsened from their prior assessment.
-Pressure ulcers are coded for the highest stage in the last 7 days from 0 (no ulcer) to 4 (ulcer reaches muscle and bone).
-The unadjusted indicator result is an additional indicator in Quality Improvement Plans (QIPs).
-The reporting period for current performance in QIPs is Q2 (July - September), which represents the data in Q2 as well as the previous 3 quarters.
-This was a Quality Improvement Plan (QIP) additional indicator for 2018/19, however retired from 2019/20.
-Data are based on information from mandatory Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessments.
-The RAI-MDS is a standardized assessment that is completed for each resident upon admission to LTC and quarterly thereafter by the resident’s care team by reviewing the resident's medical records and speaking to the resident and their family.
-Health Quality Ontario used an evidence-informed process and expert panel, composed of Ontario-based long-term care home operators, clinicians and researchers, to produce Ontario benchmarks that represent good resident outcomes and high-quality care.
+Data are based on information from the mandatory Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 assessment.
+The RAI-MDS 2.0 is a standardized assessment that is completed for each resident upon admission to a long-term care home and quarterly thereafter, by the resident’s care team, by reviewing the resident’s medical records and speaking to the resident and their family.
+Legacy agency Health Quality Ontario (HQO) used an evidence-informed process and expert panel, composed of Ontario-based long-term care home operators, clinicians and researchers, to produce Ontario benchmarks that represent good resident outcomes and high-quality care.
 The benchmark for this indicator was set at 1% by an expert panel through a modified Delphi process (2012 & 2015).
 Alongside public reporting performance indicators, benchmarks are an important tool for supporting long-term care homes and sector stakeholders in tracking progress, setting priorities or targets, and learning from homes that are excelling.

 TAGS